Editorial: Ways to engage with Hispanic Heritage Month

 Latin American writers make up some of the best literary talent in history.
 Here are some books to read this month.

 If you’re a movie buff, you’ve probably already heard of the “.”
-Oscar-winning Hispanic directors Alfonso Cuarón, Alejandro González Iñarritu and Guillermo del Toro are not only all fantastic filmmakers in their own right, but they’ve also worked together as producers for their own company, Cha Cha Cha Films.
+Oscar-winning Hispanic directors Alfonso Cuarón, Alejandro González Iñarritu and Guillermo del Toro are not only all fantastic filmmakers in their own right, they’ve also worked together as producers for their own company, Cha Cha Cha Films.

 You’ll probably recognize Guillermo del Toro as the director from popular action movies like “” or “,” but we recommend you check out his masterpiece, “Pan’s Labyrinth,” which has won more Oscars than any other Spanish language film.

-Alejandro González Iñarritu then won Best Director two years back-to-back in 2014 and 2015 for his films “Birdman” and “The Revenant,” respectively.
+Alejandro González Iñarritu then won Best Director two years back to back in 2014 and 2015 for his films “Birdman” and “The Revenant,” respectively.

 “Vicky Cristina Barcelona” with Penelope Cruz — which Cruz won an Oscar for Best Supporting Actress in 2009 — and Javier Bardem tells the story of two friends (Vicky and Cristina) who travel to Spain and fall in love with the same man.